horrormyth/bocadillo/README.md

 #### Creating a model

 Unlike most Python ORMs, Orator is based on the [Active Record pattern](https://en.wikipedia.org/wiki/Active_record_pattern).
 In practice, this means that **fields are specified in migrations rather than on the model**, which actually has a number of advantages.
-This also means that the model is essentially an empty class that merely defines some metadata about the model.
+This also means that the model is essentially an empty class that merely defines some metadata.

 Let's create a `Post` model for our blog.
 We recommend grouping models in a `models` package, so go ahead and create a `post.py` file: